sagemathinc/patchflow/README.md

 - Adapters: in-memory patch store, file store, presence adapter; easy to plug your own transport.
 - Examples: interactive TCP/file demo in [examples/tcp-session.ts](./examples/tcp-session.ts) and a syncdb demo in [examples/db-immer-session.ts](./examples/db-immer-session.ts).
 - Tests: Jest coverage for patch graph, session, string docs, db docs (both backends), file queueing, presence, cursors, and working copies.
+- Deterministic **logical** times: each session participant must supply a unique `userId` in `[0,1023]`.
+PatchFlow guarantees no logical-time collisions across concurrent users in that range and will throw if you exceed the 1024-user window.
+It is up to the client code how to coordinate allocating such a session userId.

 ## How PatchFlow differs from CRDTs (Yjs/Automerge)